Large Language Models are not Fair Evaluators: Positional Bias of the LLM Evaluator

 \subsection{LLMs as Evaluators}

 Recently, researchers have been utilizing LLMs such as GPT-4 as evaluators to compare the performance of two AI assistants.
-As shown in Table \ref{tab:template}, the researchers create an evaluation template with three placeholders: $T (Q, R1, R2).$ This template is used to generate prompts for the LLM.
-For each testing question $q$, along with two responses $r1$ and $r2$ from model 1 and model 2 respectively, the researchers populate these responses into the corresponding slots of the evaluation template to form a prompt: $T (Q=q, R1=r1, R2=r2).$ The prompt is then used to query the LLM in order to obtain the comparison result.
-In this paper, we found that LLM suffers from severe positional bias, i.e., by swapping the slots of the two responses and querying LLM twice, the model will most likely produce conflicting evaluation results, and the model will favor the response at a certain position.
+As shown in Table \ref{tab:template}, an evaluation template with three placeholders $T (Q, R1, R2)$, is used to query the LLM for evaluation.
+For each testing question $q$, given two responses $r1$ and $r2$ from Assistant 1 and Assistant 2, respectively, the researchers populate these responses into the corresponding slots of the evaluation template to form a prompt: $T (Q=q, R1=r1, R2=r2).$ The prompt is then used to query the LLM in order to obtain the comparison result.
+In this paper, we found that LLM suffers from severe positional bias, i.e., by swapping the slots of the two responses and querying LLM twice, the evaluator will most likely produce conflicting evaluation results, and the evaluator prefers the response at a certain position.